luise/mean/README.md

 ```

 This is already done in the `awesome-restaurant-app`, but you'll need to
-do something similar to your own MEAN app before deploying it with Quilt.
+do something similar to your own MEAN app before deploying it with Kelda.

 For an example, see how [server.js](https://github.com/luise/awesome-restaurant-app/blob/master/server.js#L10)
 in the `awesome-restaurant-app` uses the URI in [config/database.js](https://github.com/luise/awesome-restaurant-app/blob/master/config/database.js) to connect to MongoDB.